kflak/stealingfire/README.md

-# Stealing Fire
+# Two Body Orchestra

-SuperCollider code for the sound score of the contemporary dance performance Stealing Fire by Norwegian/Estonian choreographer duo Külli Roosna and Kenneth Flak.
+SuperCollider code for the sound score of the contemporary dance performance Two Body Orchestra by Norwegian/Estonian choreographer duo Külli Roosna and Kenneth Flak.

 ## Dependencies